 The data in table B.1 shows the annual monitoring results obtained through diffusion tube monitoring in 2016-17.
 The overall results indicate that the borough has excellent air quality in relation to the National AQO and those limits set out in the ambient air quality directive (2008/50/EC), with 80% of locations having an annual NO2 concentration of under 30 μg/m3.
 There were however two areas of concern, namely Watling Street and Coach Central.
 Box 1.1.
 DEFRA TG16 states that the National AQO do not apply for an annual mean averaging period at kerbside locations where public exposure is expected to be short-term which the monitoring location at Coach Central represents.
-This location will however continue to be monitored in order to understand any impact on air quality of nearby development.
-Watling Street does however meet the relevant exposure criteria outlined in Box 1.1 which is why the Council are introducing further monitoring efforts in this location to understand the extent of the issue.
+This location will now cease monitoring however the tubes by the nearest sensitive receptor will remain in place to monitor the impact of development in this area.
+The areas around Watling Street, mill Bank, Holyhead Road, Dawley Road cross roads and Watling Street/Regent Street junction do meet the relevant exposure criteria outlined in Box 1.1 which is why the Council are introducing further measures in this location as discussed earlier in this report.

-Appendix C: Supporting Technical Information / Air Quality Monitoring Data QA/QC Telford & Wrekin Council Air Quality Strategy
+Appendix C: Supporting Technical Information / Air

+Quality Monitoring Data QA/QCTelford & Wrekin Council Air Quality Strategy